-- · Lost and misrouted cars, - Cars which mysteriously are never delivered to the shipper after interchange to UP but are routed loaded back to their origin, - A linehaul switching carrier's tendency to exacerbate inefficient car ucage, such as by being unwilling to find competing lines' cars in the terminal area and to switch them to a customer, forcing the competing line to locate a car from outside the terminal area and to interchange it to the switching carrier for delivery to the competing line's shipper, and - Empty cars tendered for delivery upon a Tex Mex shipper's request that instead make their way into the hands of a UP shipper and are loaded and routed UP rather than being tendered to and loaded by the Tex Mex customer to whom Tex Mex intended the cars to be delivered.
+- Lost and misrouted cars, - Cars which mysteriously are never delivered to the shipper after interchange to UP but are routed loaded back to their origin, - A linehaul switching carrier's tendency to exacerbate inefficient car usage, such as by being unwilling to find competing lines' cars in the terminal area and to switch them to a customer, forcing the competing line to locate a car from outside the terminal area and to interchange it to the switching carrier for delivery to the competing line's shipper, and - Empty cars tendered for delivery upon a Tex Mex shipper's request that instead make their way into the hands of a UP shipper and are loaded and routed UP rather than being tendered to and loaded by the Tex Mex customer to whom Tex Mex intended the cars to be delivered.

-As an example of the last point, Commercial Metals, a Tex Mex shipper, requested Tex Mex to provide it with empty gondola cars for loading and shipment to Laredo.
-Tex Mex tendered the cars to UP and directed that they be delivered to Commercial Metals.
+As an example of the last point, Commercial Metals, a Tex Mex shipper, requested Tex tendered the cars to UP and directed that they be delivered to Commercial Metals.
 However, the cars were tendered by UP to a UP customer for loading, leaving Tex Mex's customer unable to ship Tex Mex.